-Club Welfare Officers:
+Club Welfare Officer:

 Terenure College RFC Safeguarding Policy Statement regarding the Welfare & Protection of our Age Grade Players

 Terenure College RFC is committed to the enjoyment of Rugby by young people.
 It values and encourages the participation of parents, guardians, sports leaders, and volunteers in the organisation of rugby activities for all age grade players.

 The club is committed to respecting the dignity and rights of each individual age grade player, by protecting them from physical, emotional, and sexual harm.

 Terenure College RFC is affiliated to the IRFU, who fully support the Irish Sports Council’s “Best Practice Guidelines” with regard to the Welfare & Protection of children in Sport.

 Accordingly Terenure College RFC has adopted the IRFU Safeguarding policy